elegantchaos/ReleaseTools/README.md

 Takes the app exported with the `export` command, zips it up, and uploads it to Apple for notarization.

 If the upload succeeds, the Apple servers return an xml receipt containing a RequestUUID that we can use to check on the status later.
-This is stored in `.build/export/receipt.xml`.
+This is stored in `.build/<platform>/export/receipt.xml`.

+### upload

+Takes the ipa exported with the `export` command, and uploads it to Apple Connect for review.

+If the upload succeeds, the Apple servers return an xml receipt containing status message.
+This isn't of much use, but is stored in `.build/<platform>/export/receipt.xml`.

 ### wait

 Requests the notarization status for the app from the Apple servers.

-If the status is `success`, we copy the exported app from `.build/exported` into `.build/stapled`, and staple it with the notarization ticket.
+If the status is `success`, we copy the exported app from `.build/<platform>/exported` into `.build/<platform>/stapled`, and staple it with the notarization ticket.

 If the status is `failed`, we abort with an error.